Dialogue-adaptive Language Model Pre-training From Quality Estimation: Dialogue Adaption Pre-training Objective from Quality Estimation

-Negative examples are generated through Utterance Ordering (UO) and Utterance Insertion (UI) and Utterance Replacement (UR) \cite{ModelingLC2005Barzilay,CoherenceMF2018Cervone,DialogueCA2020Mesgar}, which aim at obtaining dialogue examples lacking \textit{Readability, Fluency} and \textit{Coherence}.
-For UO, the order of utterances in dialogues are permuted randomly.
-For UI, each utterance of dialogue is removed and then re-inserted in any possible position except the original one in the dialogue.
-For UR, one of the utterances in a dialogue is randomly replaced with another utterance that is also randomly selected from another dialogue.
-By these operations, we have three negative examples for each positive example.
-The corpus is further split into train and dev sets with a ratio of 0.9:0.1.
-More detailed statistics of our corpus can be found in Table \ref{tb:data-stat}.
+\begin{enumerate} \item \textbf{UO}: The order of utterances in a dialogue is permuted randomly. \item \textbf{UI}: One utterance in a dialogue is removed and then re-inserted in any possible position except the original one in the dialogue. \item \textbf{UR}: One of the utterances in a dialogue is replaced with another utterance that is randomly selected from other dialogues. \end{enumerate}